drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 Don't use proprietary code from elsewhere, or any code with an incompatible license.

-Avoid GitHub Copilot or any other machine-learning-based tool that will regurgitate someone else's improperly-licensed code.
+Avoid GitHub Copilot, ChatGPT or any other machine-learning-based tool that will regurgitate someone else's improperly-licensed code.

 ## Dependencies

 Keep dependencies to an absolute minimum; they are a maintenance burden and make building Drawpile harder, especially in the long run.

-Remember that we have to get every dependency to build on a variety of different platforms: Linux (Flatpak & AppImage), macOS, Windows (x86 & x64), Android (arm32 & arm64) and WebAssembly.
+Remember that we have to get every dependency to build on a many different platforms: Linux (Flatpak and AppImage), macOS (Intel and Apple Silicon), Windows (x86 and x64), Android (arm32, arm64, x86 and x64; APK and F-Droid) and WebAssembly.

-It must be possible to sensibly develop and expand upon them, so the packages should either be available in common Linux distributions and vcpkg, or be bundled with Drawpile.
+To make building from source as easy as possible, dependencies must either be available in common Linux distributions and vcpkg or be bundled with Drawpile.

-Remember to test and keep things compatible with both Qt5 and Qt6.
+Test and keep things compatible with both Qt5 and Qt6.
 Qt6 has stopped supporting Windows 7 and old Android devices, which we are not willing to cut out.
 Qt6 also doesn't come with ANGLE anymore, which is required for the OpenGL hardware-accelerated canvas renderer.

 ## Avoid Troublesome Features